HermanMartinus/justsketchme-frontend/_drafts/best-anime-of-2020.md

 ### Great Pretender

-Taking cues from classic heavyweights like Cowboy Bebop, Michiko & Hachin and Lupin III, this gem of a show takes all of its inspirations and runs wild with them.
-A more grounded and realistic take on a heist/ caper story, Great Pretender centres its action on the convoluted, messy and often ingenious schemes of its motley crew of thieves of con artists.
+Taking cues from classic heavyweights like _Cowboy Bebop, Michiko & Hachin_ and _Lupin III_, this gem of a show takes all of its inspirations and runs wild with them.
+A more grounded and realistic take on a heist/ caper story, _Great Pretender_ centres its action on the convoluted, messy and often ingenious schemes of its motley crew of thieves of con artists.

 Its a nuanced, impressive display of storytelling that doesn’t skimp on representation, realism, backstory and intrigue.